 In order to raise awareness of climate change and environmental issues at a grassroots level, MEP is reaching out to academic institutions and organizations.
 Our primary project designed to hear and collect people’s stories is

 Presently, MEP is collaborating with schools with over 90,000 students around the world.
 We encourage teachers and students to collaborate and create artwork to express their concerns and hopes about the environment.
 We feature their artwork on our social media platform, @MotherEarthProject , as a way of connecting students around the world.
 Apparently, the experience is powerful for the students and makes them feel a part of a collective awareness.
 And hopefully, it makes them focused on protecting the environment into the future.
 In the best-case scenario, we hope they become stewards of the planet.
-It would be great to connect with schools in Santiago.

 Suggestions for artistic and task-based projects may include: